-The Seventh Day Sabbath
+The Seventh Day Sabbath and Freedom

 In three different ways: In her catechisms she has (1) omitted the second commandment against veneration of images, and (2) shortened the fourth (Sabbath) commandment from 94 words to just eight.
 The Sabbath commandment (Exodus 20:8-11) clearly specifies Sabbath as the seventh day of the week.
 As changed by the papacy, the commandment reads: “Remember that thou keep holy the Sabbath day.”
 Written thus, it can refer to any day.
 And, finally, she (3) divided the tenth commandment into two commandments.